dss-extensions/opendss-svn-mirror/trunk/Distrib/BitrockInstaller/readme.txt

 2. You can enter "opendsscmd filename.dss" from a command prompt.
 This runs the OpenDSS commands in filename.dss, and then exits immediately.
 3. You can enter "opendsscmd –f" from a command prompt; this enters a FNCS time step loop.
 4. You can enter "opendsscmd –f filename.dss" from a command prompt.
 This runs the OpenDSS commands in filename.dss, and then enters a FNCS time step loop.
+5. Enter "opendsscmd -h" from a command prompt to show the command line options, which include three logging levels for FNCS messages

 To verify proper installation: